 - Angle-closure type glaucoma

-Zoloft may interact negatively with other medications, substances, or supplements.
+Zoloft may have negative drug interactions with other medications, substances, or supplements.
 Make sure to disclose all medications and supplements to your healthcare provider before taking Zoloft.

 Contraindicated medications include: